Apr 4

 If your client states "5", your next step is to ask why they stated 5 and not 4.
 Do this with open ended questions to gather more information.
 THIS is a crucial step in creating change with your client.

-Putting this all together for an Effective Assessment.
+Putting this all together for an effective assessment.

 By honing these client assessment skills, you can create an effective plan that is tailored to your client's specific needs, values and goals.
+A key element to include in your plan is collaboration.
+Any plan should be collaborative in nature, and involving teh client in th decision making process.

-This means working together to co-develop strategies for overcoming barriers and achieving the client's health goals.
+This means working together to co-develop strategies for overcoming barriers and achieving the client's goals.
+Keep goals and strategies flexible and adaptable to the inevitable changes your client will go through as they enter into the health change process.

+This means working together to co-develop strategies for overcoming barriers and achieving the client's goals.
 Keep goals and strategies flexible and adaptable to the inevitable changes your client will go through as they enter into the health change process.

 By joining our practitioner affiliate program, and our private affiliate Facebook group, you will have a network of practitioners to learn from, refer to and network with!